Jim Joyce

-Prior to establishing Sigyn Therapeutics, Mr. Joyce was the founder and former Chairman and CEO of Aethlon Medical, a therapeutic technology company that he navigated from single shareholder start-up to Nasdaq-traded Company with 8000+ shareholders.
-During his tenure at Aethlon, Mr. Joyce oversaw the development of the Hemopurifier®, a first-in-class blood purification technology to address life-threatening viruses and cancer-promoting exosomes.
-Under his leadership, the Hemopurifier® became the first therapeutic candidate to be awarded two FDA “Breakthrough Device” designations and was the first and only device to receive “Emergency Use Authorization” (EAU) approval from both the FDA and Health Canada to treat Ebola virus.
-Time Magazine named the Hemopurifier® one of the “11 Most Remarkable Advances in Healthcare” and designated the device to its “Top 25 Best Inventions” award list.
-The Hemopurifier® has since been cleared by the FDA to treat severe COVID-19 infections in a clinical setting.
+Previously, Mr. Joyce was the founder of Aethlon Medical, a therapeutic technology company he navigated from single-shareholder start-up to Nasdaq-traded company with a peak market value of ~$200 million during his tenure.
+At Aethlon, he oversaw the development of the Hemopurifier®, a first-in-class blood purification technology to target life-threatening viruses and cancer-promoting exosomes.
+Under Mr. Joyce’s leadership, the Hemopurifier® became the first therapy to receive two FDA “Breakthrough Device” designations and was the first medical device cleared by FDA to treat a pandemic virus.
+As a result of these achievements, TIME magazine named the Hemopurifier® a “Top 25 Invention” and one of the “11 Most Remarkable Advances in Healthcare.”

-Based on the use of the Hemopurifier® to treat HIV and Hepatitis-C infected individuals in India, Mr. Joyce was the recipient of the “Spirit of India Award” sponsored by the Bill & Melinda Gates Foundation and awarded each year by the American India Foundation to the American business leader who has demonstrated a commitment to accelerate social and economic change in India.
+Based on the advancement of the Hemopurifier® to treat HIV and Hepatitis-C in India, Mr. Joyce received the “Spirit of India Award” sponsored by the Bill & Melinda Gates Foundation and awarded each year to an American business leader who demonstrated a commitment to accelerate social and economic change in India.

-Mr. Joyce is also the founder and former Executive Chairman of Exosome Sciences, Inc. (ESI), a company focused on the discovery of exosomal biomarkers to diagnose and monitor cancer and neurological disorders.
-Inspired by the death of a former teammate, Mr. Joyce established a collaboration with the Boston University CTE Center to test his hypothesis that circulating exosomes transported tau protein cargos (exosomal tau or TauSome) that could provide a basis for a non-invasive blood test to diagnose and monitor neurological tauopathies, including chronic traumatic encephalopathy (CTE) and Alzheimer’s disease.
-As a result, ESI was invited to participate in the first NIH funded clinical study of CTE, which revealed TauSome levels to be approximately 9x higher in 78 former NFL players as compared to the same age group control subjects.
-The study results (co-authored by Mr. Joyce) were published in the Journal of Alzheimer’s Disease.
-Follow-on clinical studies are being conducted.
-Mr. Joyce established a collaboration with the Boston University Alzheimer’s Disease Center that also demonstrated TauSome levels to be significantly elevated in diagnosed Alzheimer’s patients.
+On behalf of Aethlon Medical shareholders, Mr. Joyce founded Exosome Sciences, Inc. (ESI), to discover exosomal biomarkers.
+Inspired by the death of a former teammate, Mr. Joyce established a collaboration with the Boston University CTE Center to evaluate circulating exosomes with tau protein cargos (exosomal tau) as a basis for a non-invasive blood test to diagnose and monitor chronic traumatic encephalopathy (CTE) and Alzheimer’s disease.
+The Company participated in the first NIH funded clinical study of CTE, which revealed exosomal tau levels to be approximately 9x higher in former NFL players as compared to same age group control subjects.
+In a follow-on study, ESI reported exosomal tau levels to be similarly elevated in diagnosed Alzheimer's patients.
+Researchers at Johns Hopkins would subsequently report exosomal tau to be the basis for a blood test that could diagnose Alzheimer's disease up to four years before first symptoms.

 Craig P. Roberts